augie-sif/augustana-college-sif-website/README.md

 The entire project was coded by **Elias Lindstenz** (https://github.com/novrion) for the Augustana College Student Investment Fund during two weeks in the spring of 2025.
 Elias had no web development experience prior to this project and therefore a lot of the code is conventionally inconsistent.
 There is also a good amount of code duplication.
 To whoever gets the task of maintaining this website, good luck :).

+# Migration
+This repository was migrated from Elias's original repository (https://github.com/novrion/augustana-college-sif-website) 2025-05-11.